apache/spark/docs/sql-ref-datatypes.md

     **Note 1**: If `spark.sql.legacy.typeCoercion.datetimeToString` is true, DateType and TimestampType will be casted to StringType

-* IN Expressions: Expressions like `x IN list_values`.
-If the list of values has a StringType element, all the elements will be casted to StringType
+* in, except, intersect, union, array: If the list of values has a StringType element, all the elements will be casted to StringType.

+* concat, concat_ws, array_join: All elements will be casted to StringType.

+* map_concat: If the list of key has a StringType element, all the keys will be casted to StringType.
+The same goes for the values.

+* if, when: If any of the results has StringType, all the results will be casted to StringType.

 **Time Expressions**:

 |                  |DateType     |TimestampType |